 Fritz Kolbe was eager to do yet more.
 He was in contact with others opposed to the Nazis and had prepared a “people’s militia” consisting of 30 to 100 men, equipped with bicycles, who would be ready to take over Berlin once the Americans landed.
 The American spies probably deemed this naive and dissuaded Kolbe from going further with such plans, telling him that he was far more valuable as a spy.
 What the Americans never told him, is that he was actually the only spy they had within the Nazi administration in Berlin.

 Although the action mostly stops in May 1945 – Kolbe survives the war undetected, despite his relatively open association with opponents of the Nazis and despite having told some of his colleagues about his contact with the Americans -, the book doesn’t stop here.
 Sadly, the story of Fritz Kolbe in the first years of the Federal Republic of Germany is all too symptomatic of that time.
 Shunned as a traitor by his former colleagues in the Foreign Office, he is never re-hired, while many erstwhile Nazis are.
-It’s like he had been put on a secret black list.
+It’s as if he had been put on a secret black list.
 His story, his deeds, his courage and his motives only become known to a wider audience long after he died in 1971.

-Delattre’s book is excellently told and has a range of interesting notes, sources and thematic bibliography that make you want to continue researching this episode of World War II. – If you like this book, I recommend “Alone in Berlin” by Hans Fallada and “Beautiful Souls” by Eyal Press.
+Delattre’s book is excellently told and has a range of interesting notes, sources and thematic bibliography that make you want to continue researching this episode of World War II. – If you like this book, I also recommend “Alone in Berlin” by Hans Fallada and “Beautiful Souls” by Eyal Press.